Chitra Ganesh: Inspirations

-Ganesh is inspired by non-canonical narratives and figures, botched love stories, present-day imperialism, lesser-known Hindu/Buddhist icons, nineteenth-century European fairytales, girl rock, and contemporary visual culture, such as Bollywood posters, anime, and comic books.
+Ganesh is inspired by non-canonical narratives and figures, botched love stories, present-day imperialism, lesser-known Hindu/Buddhist icons, nineteenth-century European fairy tales, girl rock, and contemporary visual culture, such as Bollywood posters, anime, and comic books.
 Her early 24-page comic book, Tales of Amnesia (2002–2007), appropriates scenes from Amar Chitra Katha; the original work's male warrior heroes were replaced with women, through whom Ganesh offer new female subjectivities.

 The Unknowns

-Ganesh's series, The Unknowns—a series of mixed-media works on canvas—explore “the relationship between anonymity, mass-mediated images, and the monumental, in the construction of a feminine iconography.”
+Ganesh's series, The Unknowns — a series of mixed-media works on canvas — explore “the relationship between anonymity, mass-mediated images, and the monumental, in the construction of a feminine iconography.”
 The series brings to mind large subway advertisements and posters and utilize various techniques including painting, collage, and commercial printing processes.

 In “Knowing ‘The Unknowns’: The Artwork of Chitra Ganesh,” Svati P. Shah encourages viewers to consider the formal elements of Ganesh’s work instead of simply viewing them as existing in opposition to the art history canon.
 Shah describes the origins of the subjects’ of The Unknowns as coming from the “margins of a mythic history” and Ganesh's ability to interrogate "the gaze" through this series.

 Other works and publications

-Another project by Ganesh that sheds light on the construction of feminine iconography is Eyes of Time, a 4.5-by-12 ft multimedia mural conceived for the Brooklyn Museum in New York.There are three figures in the mural that shows "the iteration of feminine power and the cyclical relationship of time."
+Another project by Ganesh that sheds light on the construction of feminine iconography is Eyes of Time, a 4.5-by-12 ft multimedia mural conceived for the Brooklyn Museum in New York.
+There are three figures in the mural that show "the iteration of feminine power and the cyclical relationship of time."
 The artist explores the South Asian traditions of Saki, a divine female empowerment, and sacred Indian portrayals of the Greatest Goddess Kali.
 She not only paints the mural but also associates her work with the collection objects of Brooklyn Museum, which are accompanied with her wall mural.

 Ganesh has also contributed to publications such as the anthology Juicy Mother 2, which was a finalist for the Lambda Literary Awards and was edited by Jennifer Camper.
 She has held residencies at the Lower Manhattan Cultural Council, New York University, Headlands Center for the Arts, Smack Mellon Studios, and the Skowhegan School of Painting and Sculpture, among others.

 In 2020, Ganesh created a large-scale installation on the facade of the Leslie-Lohman Museum of Art in New York.
-Titled “A city will share her secrets if you know how to ask”, the artist’s massive installation covers many of the museum’s windows in vinyl prints of the artist’s iconic humanoid hybridizations.
+Titled A City Will Share Her Secrets If You Know How To Ask, the artist's massive installation covers many of the museum's windows in vinyl prints of the artist's iconic humanoid hybridizations.

+In 2024, Ganesh designed Coherence, a series of animated works in Penn Station's Moynihan Train Hall in New York, which further explores "femininity, sexuality, and power" through the emphasis on breathing practices.
+Later that year, Ganesh's Regeneration was unveiled under the Art at Amtrak program.
+This work illustrates numerous flora such as the Rose of Jericho and Welwitschia from Southwest Africa, among others, to draw viewers into the vibrancy of nature.